This is a small installable skill for turning X bookmarks into GitHub inbox work.

 - Captured tweet URLs.

-- Linear issue identifiers and URLs when issues are created.
+- GitHub issue numbers and URLs when issues are created.

 Dry runs do not mark bookmarks as processed.